learn-co-curriculum/ruby-oo-inheritance-introduction/README.md

-# Introduction to Object Inheritance in Ruby
+# Introduction to Object Inheritance

-The concept of inheritance in Ruby works similarly to the real world--A prince can inherit a kingdom and everything within it, a baby can inherit genetic traits from a parent.
+The concept of inheritance in Ruby works similarly to the real world &mdash; A prince can inherit a kingdom and everything within it, a baby can inherit genetic traits from a parent.
 In Ruby, a class can inherit the behaviors of another class, referred to as the _superclass_.